BackyardBrains/ComputationalSpikerBox/README.md

    - Compile and upload the sketch.

 4. **Running & Observing**
-   - **Mode 1 (Hodgkin–Huxley)**: If no add-on board is detected (attachment sense pin < threshold), you’ll see the spiking behavior controlled by three knobs.
+   - **Mode 1 (Hodgkin–Huxley-Serbe)**: If no add-on board is detected (attachment sense pin < threshold), you’ll see the spiking behavior controlled by three knobs.
    - **Mode 2 (Izhikevich + TinyML)**: If the SKIN add-on board is attached (attachment sense pin >= threshold), the sketch runs a classification on sensor data to decide whether to “fire” the neuron model.
    - Open Spike Recorder to see the model play out in real time -(Optional debug mode ) Monitor the **Serial** output to see debug info or classification confidence.